 The small class size (limit of 12) allows for lots of hands-on learning in class, and the students get plenty of studio time between classes to practice and experiment on their own.
 The Photo Center is associated with Seattle University, so my class usually has students from SU, plus other students who enroll with the Photo Center directly.

 Light Control Basics is one of the core classes at the Photographic Center.
-I teach the fall evening class, when we start with natural light but move quickly to continuous studio lights, as daylight is in short supply during class time.
+I often teach the fall evening class, when we start with natural light but move quickly to continuous studio lights, as daylight is in short supply during class time.
 We use both tungsten lights and the new daylight balanced lights with a range of umbrellas, diffusers, fill cards and flags.
 Then we spend five weeks with studio strobes, which are our most versatile lights at the Photo Center.
 The class serves as an introduction to studio practices and techniques for portraits, architecture, and still life.
 Also, the class is a great introduction for students who are thinking of acquiring photo lights or strobes.
 More importantly, the sequenced lessons and assignments of Light Control Basics help students learn how light shapes all of their photographs and video, and helps them anticipate lighting challenges and opportunities for all their photos, even when they are working exclusively with available light.